Mia, a Future Mason Patriot, is

 (Ebony's proud parents are Shira and Herb Goodfellow)

-On the right, Rose is relaxing in her new Mason hat.
+In the center, Rose is relaxing in her new Mason hat.

 (Rose's proud family includes David and Megan Farris and big sister, Eva)